Welcome to

 Parish Caring Committee

-The Caring Committee is being reactivated to provide an opportunity for our parishioners to help out other parishioners with a variety of needs, such as transportation, visitations, meals, home maintenance, and so forth.
+The Caring Committee provides an opportunity for our parishioners to help out other parishioners with a variety of needs, such as transportation, visitations, meals, home maintenance, access to a limited supply of medical equipment, and so forth.
 If you would like to help in any area, please print, complete, and return the "volunteer survey" form, which can be accessed by clicking here.
-For additional information, please contact Sister Rosanne.
+Or, if you have any questions or are in need of any help yourself, please contact us by reaching out to Bob and Kathy Bean at 610-329-1183 or email at kathybean@gmail.com or to Sister Rosanne at 717-259-0611, ext.
+7.

 8:15 a.m.
 Sunday Mass